A Salute to Veterans and the Dogs Who Love Them

 Our guide dogs offer independence and freedom to visually impaired veterans, restoring confidence and dignity.
 Veterans live and learn on campus for 20 days with help from their new companions.
 Gone are tentative steps and white canes, replaced by heads held high and brisk paces.

-Our service dogs help veterans heal from post-traumatic stress disorder (PTSD) and other disabilities such as hearing loss, seizure alert, balance issues, and more.
+Our service dogs help veterans heal from post-traumatic stress disorder (PTSD) and other disabilities such as seizure alert, mobility assistance, and more.
 With unconditional love and loyalty, service dogs respond to commands that help restore stability and wellbeing.
 After our 11-day class, veterans report powerful stories of reconnecting with family and society once again.

 Facility Therapy Dogs